 - Look after yourself physically AND spiritually.
 We are not slaves to our emotions.
 All that we are is the result of what we have thought so it is important that we guard our hearts and minds so that we don’t think toxic thoughts – Joh

 - Surround yourself with positive shit.
 Cartoons.
 Inspirational quotes.
 Happy people.
 Comedy series.
 Take in what you need and shut out what you don’t (this includes avoiding things like the news and gossip).

-Here’s some added inspo to help you nurture your mental health:
+Here’s some added inspo to help you nurture your mental health and recovery: